ken-power/DRLND_Navigation/README.md

 The [Project Report](Report.md) describes the learning algorithm and results in more detail.

+The file [checkpoint.pth](checkpoint.pth) contains the saved model weights of the successful agent.

 The goal of this project is to train an agent to navigate in a large, square world and collect bananas.

 ![Trained Agent][image1]